 All of Silk Road Bazaar’s booties are made from 100% locally-sourced sheep’s wool by artisans earning fair wages in Kyrgyzstan.

-Sleek yet bold, Abby Alley’s Eliza Cuff is an eye-catching accessory for the one in your life who likes to make a statement.
-Each cuff was ethically handcrafted in Kenya form ethically-sourced cow horn and brass.
+Sleek yet bold, Abby Alley’s Demi Earrings is an eye-catching accessory for the one in your life who likes to make a statement.
+Each pair of earrings was ethically handcrafted in Kenya from brass.

 Committed to providing sustainable job opportunities for artisans in East Africa, Abby Alley works exclusively with cooperatives that provide fair wages and safe working environments.
 [Check out this gift guide for more conscious jewelry gifts.]